Fish are beautiful animals and come in a wide range of species. To ensure your fish stay happy and healthy, great love and care is needed.

 Adding Fish To Your Aquarium

-To successfully add fish to your aquarium requires patience and time.
+Successfully adding fish to your aquarium requires time and patience.
 It is best to start with just a few cheaper and hardy fish, as the first few weeks after set-up the fish are more prone to dying.
 After purchasing your fish, take them straight home as the water temperature in the bag can alter and oxygen is limited.
 Place the bag in your tank and let it sit for roughly 20 minutes, then slowly add in aquarium water to the bag every five minutes.
 After about 30 minutes, use a net to transfer the fish from the bag to the aquarium.
 Do not tip the water in the bag into the aquarium as it will alter the pH levels.
 Keep the aquarium lights off for about a week until your fish look settled in and healthy.
 More fish can be added at this stage.

 Feeding Your Fish

 Your fish should be fed about 2 times a day.
-Sprinkle a little amount of fish food in the aquarium and wait till it's all eaten.
+Sprinkle a small amount of fish food in the aquarium and wait till it's all eaten.
 Repeat this 3-4 times in one feeding session.
-Many people over feed their fish which results in overweight and a poor tank environment.
+Many people over feed their fish which results in them becoming overweight and also contributes to a poor tank environment.

 Maintaining Your Aquarium